Maintenance / Spousal Maintenance

 Maintenance is awarded to the spouse who traditionally, throughout the marriage, earned the least amount of money.
 That being said, the awarding of alimony also depends greatly on the roles that individual spouses played in the marriage.
 If a wife was primarily responsible for keeping up the home or taking care of the children, for example, and was dependent primarily upon their husband for support as a result, then she might be a great candidate for receiving alimony.
 The same is true if the roles were reversed and it was the husband taking care of the family and putting his career on hold.

 When it comes to alimony, there are numerous types.
-These include permanent, temporary, and rehabilitative, and each have their own distinct requirements.
+These include indefinite, temporary, and rehabilitative, and each have their own distinct requirements.

 As the name suggests, temporary maintenance is that which is awarded for a specific time frame with a definitive beginning and end.
 Generally, it is awarded in cases in which, without it, the spouse that had been historically receiving inferior or no pay would be completely destitute.
 It’s meant to provide the spouse with less financial means with the ability to bridge the gap between regular access to funds to support herself to being able to stand on their own two feet.
 This kind of alimony might be requested to cover expenses like rent and utilities, car payments and insurance, or other discretionary costs.
 The time frame that temporary alimony will be issued for depends upon to specific circumstances in individual cases.